 - Step 4: Download the Backup to your computer

 If this is outside the remit of your onsite IT manager or site admin, you can ask your developer to do this for you, otherwise you can find more detailed steps in this official Magento document.
 If and when you carry out this step, you should also enable maintenance mode on your site while you are exporting over your installation files and site data.
 This means your visitors will see a ‘service temporarily unavailable’ message when they visit your store rather than a blank page/404 error.

 Although often overlooked, before beginning your Magento migration you should consider whether your hosting plan will be suitable for the upgrade.
 While your hosting provider may have served you well on your Magento 1 website, a Magento 2 website has a significantly different set of requirements.
 Therefore staying with your current hosting provider may not be feasible.
 We recommend looking closely at Magento’s own Magento 2 hardware requirements before starting any major overhaul of your platform.

 We hope this article has given you a head start in planning your move to Magento 2.
 As we say, with the deadline approaching, time is of the essence.
 However, try to avoid rushing your new site to market.
-There is still enough time to execute your site with a comprehensive ground plan.
-Nevertheless, we recommend starting sooner rather than later and we unquestionably recommend recruiting the help of a Magento developer.
-Migrating to the latest version is a significant undertaking – almost as big a change as moving to a completely new platform – so it is essential to have expert help in making the transition.
+Nevertheless, we recommend starting sooner rather than later, and recruiting the help of a Magento developer is a must.
+Migrating to the latest version is a significant undertaking – almost as big a change as moving to a completely new platform – so it’s essential to have expert help in making the transition.